-Since the late nineteenth century, the Sanborn Map Company (later Sanborn-Perris Map Company) has produced highly detailed maps of cities and towns throughout the United States for use by insurance companies in determining the risk of fire.
-Maps for many North Carolina cities and towns are available for the period 1884-1980s, depending on the size of the city or town.
+Since the late nineteenth century, the Sanborn Map Company (later Sanborn-Perris Map Company) has produced maps of cities and towns throughout the United States.
+Maps for many North Carolina cities and towns are available from 1884 through the 1980s.

 A multicolor Sanborn Map Company map of Greenville, N.C. showing Dickinson Avenue, Evans Street, Greene Street, and 7th Street.
 Originally dated 1929.